London Independent Film Festival Short: Cashpoint

 Runtime: 8 minutes

 The internet age has opened up a lot of problems, and one of those is internet dating.
-Throw a rock, and chances are you’ll hit one or two people who can tell you a horrifying internet dating story.
-It’s something that now comes as part of the territory, and those of us that are unfortunate enough to have to go through the internet dating rigmarole, just lace up our bootstraps and brave brave it.
+Throw a rock and chances are you’ll hit one or two people who can tell you a horrifying internet dating story.
+It’s a gamble, and it’s not for everybody, but it’s a game we’ve all played at least once or twice.

-Camille doesn’t really want to play the internet dating game, but she realizes her conundrum — as her sister points out, if she doesn’t want to play the game, she can sit at home alone to “Netflix and chill” solo.
-Being alone isn’t exactly what Camille wants, but her first date, which we get to see fully via flashback, is quite the unorthodox encounter.
+Camille doesn’t really want to play the internet dating game, but she realizes her conundrum — as her sister points out; if she doesn’t want to play the game, she can sit at home alone to “Netflix and chill” solo.
+But being alone isn’t exactly what Camille wants either, so she jumped into the dating game.
+Her first date, which we get to see fully via flashback, is quite the unorthodox encounter.

-The film does a good job at capture the authenticity of an awkward first internet date.
-In particular, its dialogue rings true and feels real, and it’s characters are all pretty well defined, until it comes to Craig’s odd date maneuver.
+The film does a good job at capturing the authenticity of an awkward first internet date.
+In particular, its dialogue rings true and feels real, and its characters are all pretty well defined.
+Until it comes to Craig’s odd date maneuver...

 The main problem is that, in hindsight, its major twist isn’t motivated.
 Perhaps, it doesn’t need to be, since the pain inflicted by our internet suitors hardly ever comes with a sense of clarity or logic; however, in this case, I think we needed more of a reason for Craig to do what he does.
 Otherwise, the short just feels like an 8-minute set up to a punchline.
 At least the final joke lands, causing a pretty good chuckle, but it doesn’t sit with you very long or make you think much.